 Check item Solution View in video Is the temperature of the solution being stirred rising?
 A gradual rise in solution temperature due to the magnetic stirrer generating heat may cause an apparent potential drift.
-Reduce the influence of the temperature changes by covering the magnetic stirrer with heat insulation such as polystyrene foam or using a thermostatic bath. ( Is measurement being performed while air bubbles are on the ion selective membrane?
+Reduce the influence of the temperature changes by covering the magnetic stirrer with heat insulation such as polystyrene foam or using a thermostatic bath. ("Measurement hints" (page 31)) Is measurement being performed while air bubbles are on the ion selective membrane?
 Shake the electrode to remove any air bubbles remaining on the ion selective membrane.
 If air bubbles remain on the ion selective membrane, it may result in inaccurate measurement.
-(Lage Note on page 35) Is a solution at a temperature outside the measurement temperature range being measured?
+(Note on page 35) Is a solution at a temperature outside the measurement temperature range being measured?
 Adjust the temperature of the solution so that it is within the measurement temperature range before measurement.
-If not, it may cause measurement errors, damages or deterioration to the electrode.
-Is the electrode dirty?
+If not, it may cause measurement errors as well as damages or deterioration to the electrode. ( Is the electrode dirty?
 Rinse the electrode.
 A dirty electrode will cause measurement errors or a decrease in the response rate during calibration. ("Rinsing the electrode" (page 15))

 Check item Solution View in video Has the internal solution been replaced?
 Replace the internal solution before each measurement.
-If not, the internal solution concentration will change and it cause measurement error.
-(4 "How to clean the electrode" (page 38)) Is there a sufficient amount of internal solution?
+If not, the internal solution concentration will change and it will cause measurement errors. ("How to clean the electrode" (page 38)) Is there a sufficient amount of internal solution?
 Make sure that the surface of the solution is just below the internal solution fill port.
 Was the standard solution made using pure water?
 Prepare the standard solution using pure water.
-Preparing the standard solution with water other than pure water will cause measurement errors.
-(4 "Standard solutions" (page 18)) Is calibration performed before each measurement?
-Perform calibration before each measurement.
-(4 "Calibration operation" (page 19)) Is the electrode temperature same as measurement place?
+Preparing the standard solution with other than pure water will cause measurement errors. ( Is calibration performed before each measurement?
+Perform calibration before each measurement. ( Is the electrode temperature same as measurement place?
 Wait until the temperature of the electrode becomes the temperature of that place before using the electrode.
 Is the ion selective membrane or liquid junction dirty?
-Rinse the electrode.
-(4 "How to clean the electrode" (page 38)) Has the internal solution concentration changed?
-Replace the internal solution completely.
-(4 "How to clean the electrode" (page 38))
+Rinse the electrode. ( Has the internal solution concentration changed?
+Replace the internal solution completely. (-- "How to clean the electrode" (page 38))

 Check item Solution View in video Has the composition and the concentration of the standard solution changed?
 If the standard solution has expired, replace it with a new one.
 Use up the standard solution within approximately 3 months after opening the bottle.
-Do not return the standard solution to its bottle once it has come out of the bottle. ("Consumables" (page 45)) Is the amount of the discharging internal solution appropriate?
+Do not return the standard solution to its bottle once it has come out of the bottle. ( Is the discharging amount of internal solution appropriate?
 Press the upper gray part of the electrode cap.
 If the internal solution is discharged too much, it may cause measurement errors or a decrease in the response rate during calibration.